Update to Online Banking

 Now Available: Credit Cards!

-We are excited to annouce that we are now offering credit cards.
+We are excited to announce that we are now offering credit cards.
 Please see our Credit Card page for more information about available benefits and how to apply.

 Access ID and Passwords

 Follow these rules to increase your protection

 - NEVER disclose your Access ID or Password to anyone else

 - Do NOT use birth dates, names or other easily guessed information

 After finishing your online banking transactions, be sure to log-off your account.
 Logging-off is recommended before turning your computer off or moving to other websites.

 E-mail may not be secure, so please do not use e-mail to send us communications which contain confidential information such as account numbers, Social Security numbers, PINs or passwords.

 Unfortunately, online fraud and identity theft are major problems.
 Deceptive e-mails are popular ways for thieves and hackers to steal your personal information.
 A common scam includes an e-mail asking you to click on a link that takes you to another website or pop-up window where you are asked to confirm, provide, verify, or update sensitive information.
 These e-mails, websites, pop-up windows, and links appear to be ours; however, they only lead you to lawbreakers.
 If you receive these types of e-mails or any other suspicious online material please contact us at 308-832-2030.

 - Keep your operating system up to date